mia-platform/vab/docs/design/commands.md

 ## `init <project-name>`

-Creates the folder `project-name` with a preliminary directory structure:
+Create the folder `project-name` with a preliminary directory structure, together with the skeleton of the `config.yaml` file.

+The project directory will include the `vendors` folder (either empty or containing the `modules`/`add-ons` folders), the `overrides` directory (either empty or including a folder with a minimal default configuration), and the configuration file.

     ./project-name
     ├── vendors